matrix-org/matrix.org/content/security-disclosure-policy.md

 On receipt, the security team will:

-- Review the report, verify the vulnerability and respond with confirmation and/or further information requests; we typically reply within 24 hours.
+- Review the report, verify the vulnerability and respond with confirmation and/or further information requests; we reply within 5 business days.
 - Once the reported security bug has been addressed we will notify the Researcher, who is then welcome to optionally disclose publicly.